OCHA-DAP/hdx-data-freshness/doc/main.md

     delinquent.
 3. If the dataset is not fresh based on metadata, then the urls of the resources are examined.
-If they are internal urls (data.humdata.org -the HDX filestore, manage.hdx.rwlabs.org - CPS) then there is no further checking that can be done because when the files pointed to by these urls update, the HDX metadata is updated.
+If they are internal urls (data.humdata.org -the HDX filestore) then there is no further checking that can be done because when the files pointed to by these urls update, the HDX metadata is updated.
 4. If the url is externally hosted, then we can open an HTTP GET request to the file and check the header returned for the Last-Modified field.
 If that field exists, then we read the date and time from it and check if that is more recent than the dataset or resource metadata modification date.
 If it is, we recalculate freshness.
+(This step is no longer used for freshness calculation as it was found to be unreliable.)
 5. If the resource is not fresh by this measure, then we download the file and calculate an MD5 hash for it.
 In our database, we store previous hash values, so we can check if the hash has changed since